ShantGananian/shantgananian.github.io/_en/fe-solidworks-bar-truss.md

 ***The axial force/stress for the member $IH$***

-the List Forces window allows to navigate through the values of the axial forces developed in different members of the structure.
+The List Forces window allows to navigate through the values of the axial forces developed in different members of the structure.
 For example, $Beam-8$ is the element that corresponds to member $IH$, which experiences an internal axial force of approximately $688.7 \ kN$ (<a href="#figure16">Figure 16</a>).

 <center>
     <p>